Handling Customer Complaints Can Be a Gift

 Naturally, you should let customers know that you appreciate their feedback, value their business and take their concerns seriously.
 But you also need to go a step further and address their issue.
 Customers are bound to be less forgiving when they face the same negative experience multiple times after already having notified you about it.
 Furthermore, you should assume that if one customer has encountered an issue, it is impacting others as well.
 It’s important to be both reactive to the complaining customer and proactive with respect to the rest of your customer base.

-Train Staff and Management in Complaint Handling
+Train Staff and Management in Handling Customer Complaints

 Skilled front-line staff members are critical in effectively interacting with customers.
 This can present a challenge to small businesses, with tight budgets, that may have a high proportion of customer-facing staff comprised of relatively inexperienced employees.
 These could be recent graduates or even high-school students.
 It’s a mistake to assume these employees intuitively understand how to handle a rude, complaining customer, and the last thing you want is to further upset your customer by poorly handling their complaint.
 Invest some time in training your front-line staff and management in dealing with customer complaints.